nuvla/documentation/docs/moretools/img-authz-plugin/img-authz-plugin.md

 Stop the plugin:
  1. `docker plugin disable sixsq/img-authz-plugin:<YOUR_CPU_ARCH>`
- 2. Remove the `authorization-plugins` attribute from /etc/docker/daemon.json
+ 2. Remove the `authorization-plugins` attribute from `/etc/docker/daemon.json`
  3. `kill -SIGHUP $(pidof dockerd)`

 Uninstall the plugin:
  1. `docker plugin rm -f sixsq/img-authz-plugin:<YOUR_CPU_ARCH>`

 ## Developing, building and testing the plugin

-Additional information for building and testing the plugin by yourself, can be found in the plugin's GitHub repository at [https://github.com/SixSq/img-authz-plugin](https://github.com/SixSq/img-authz-plugin).
+Additional information for building and testing the plugin by yourself, can be found in the plugin's GitHub repository [here](https://github.com/SixSq/img-authz-plugin).

 ---

-Credits: this plugin is an adaptation of the work done in [https://github.com/crosslibs/img-authz-plugin](https://github.com/crosslibs/img-authz-plugin)
+Credits: this plugin is an adaptation of the work done here: [crosslibs/img-authz-plugin](https://github.com/crosslibs/img-authz-plugin)